Many women diagnosed with ovarian cancer say that they had never heard of the disease or the symptoms associated with it.

 Ovarian cancer is the most deadly of the female cancers.
 This is partly due to the delays in diagnosis and because symptoms are often confused with those of other, less severe, illnesses.
 Therefore, most women are diagnosed once the cancer has already spread, making it more difficult to treat.

 There is currently no test available for the screening of ovarian cancer.
-Even though every woman is at risk, ovarian cancer is overlooked and underfunded.
+Even though every woman is at risk, .

 Symptoms linked to ovarian and endometrial cancer are vague including bloating, feeling full after a few bites, pain in the lower abdomen, and increased urinary frequency; more severe symptoms include post-menopausal bleeding and the presence of an abdominal mass.